pie-lab/manual/docs/05-website.md

 ### Clone lab manual to your computer

+*Notes*:

-*Note: this is only available to current graduate students and PIs in the lab.*
+  1. *this is only available to current graduate students and PIs in the lab.*
+  2. *the steps listed here only need to be followed on the first use.*

 **Necessary materials:**